vtyulb/QLiveBittorrent/README.md

 Bittorrent client with function reading files before they would be downloaded Compile driver.c with string: gcc -g `pkg-config fuse --cflags --libs` driver.c -o qlivebittorrent-driver

+qlivebittorrent try to find qlivebittorrent-driver in the working directory.
+In non-Portable version (define PORTABLE in qlivebittorrent.pro) it would try to find it in PATH

 TODO:
 http protocol (maybe); web-interface